jestjs/jest/docs/CLI.md

 will have names like `"GET /api/posts with auth"`, then you can use `jest -t=auth`.

+_Note: The regex is matched against the full name, which is a combination of the test name and all its surrounding suites._

 ### `--testLocationInResults`

 Adds a `location` field to test results.
 Useful if you want to report the